 Stars: Abir Chatterjee, Raima Sen, Chiranjeet Chakraborty, Arunima Ghosh, Bratya Basu, Priyanka Sarkar, Kanchan Mullick, Neel Mukherjee, Biswanth Basu

-Science fiction films are very rarely made in Bengali cinema and certainly none have been made so far on the subject of time travel.
-Atanu Ghosh’s new film Abby Sen is based on that concept which evolves around a man’s journey as he goes back in time.
+Science fiction films are very rarely made in Bengali cinema and certainly, none have been made so far on the subject of time travel.
+Atanu Ghosh’s new film Abby Sen is based on that concept which revolves around a man’s journey as he goes back in time.
 It was interesting to add a curious angle to time travel by making Abby a sci-fi buff himself who analyses his own experiences with those happening in classic films which he has seen!
 Further, it gave a new dimension to the eternal tussle of a sensitive man torn between illusion and reality.
 Overall, Abby Sen is a film you should watch for the great performances.

 Read Also: Top 10 Best Bengali Movies of 2011

 But if you are looking for a heavy dose of hi-tech sci-fi, stick to Hollywood.
 Abby Sen will tickle you with nostalgia, pinch you with love and will hug you with laughter.
 This movie always comes in the category of “Best Bengali Movies 2015”.
 The main strong point of the movie is it’s precise and not been dragged.
 Abir as Abby was good, Raima, Arunima, and Priyanka did their job well.
 Chiranjeet as a scientist was average but with the funny dialogues, you will find him attractive.
 This Friends Communication movie is a good one time watch.

 Director: Debesh Chattopadhyay